SimonLodal/xenum/docs/README.md

 In your header file:

 	#include <xenum5/Xenum.hpp>

-The general declaration:
+	#define XENUM5_Fruits(D,V,C)				\

-	#define XENUM_DECL_Fruits (my::ns::, Fruits, Fruit, int16_t, , (	\
+		D(C, my::ns::, Fruits, Fruit, int16_t, , (	\
 			(Color, cstring, "black", 1)		\
-		))
-- Now the default value is "black".
-- More importantly, the "1" means that the data has one dimension, which means a single array of values (0 means data is an immediate value; this is the default we used in the previous example).

-For each enum value, the custom property values are now defined as a list:

-	#define XENUM_VALS_Fruits(V,C)				\
+		))						\
 		V(C, apple, ("red", "yellow", "green"))		\
 		V(C, orange, ("orange", "green"))		\
 		V(C, lemon, ("yellow"))

+- Now the default value is "black".
+- More importantly, the "1" after "black" means that the data has one dimension, which means a single array of values (0 means data is an immediate value; this is the default we used in the previous example).
+- For each enum value, the custom property values are now defined as a list.

 ### Use the xenum
 The getter function now includes an index, naturally, and you can get the size of the arrays